This document gives high-level motivation on why people choose to adopt Dask.

 To avoid excess memory use, Dask is good at finding ways to evaluate computations in a low-memory footprint when possible by pulling in chunks of data from disk, doing the necessary processing, and throwing away intermediate values as quickly as possible.
 This lets analysts perform computations on moderately large datasets (100GB+) even on relatively low-power laptops.
 This requires no configuration and no setup, meaning that adding Dask to a single-machine computation adds very little cognitive overhead.

-Python includes computational libraries like Numpy, Pandas, and Scikit-Learn, along with thousands of others in data access, plotting, statistics, image and signal processing, and more.
-These libraries work together seamlessly to produce a cohesive ecosystem of packages that co-evolve to meet the needs of analysts in many domains.
+Python includes computational libraries like Numpy, Pandas, and Scikit-Learn, and many others for data access, plotting, statistics, image and signal processing, and more.
+These libraries work together seamlessly to produce a cohesive ecosystem of packages that co-evolve to meet the needs of analysts in most domains today.

 This ecosystem is tied together by common standards and protocols to which everyone adheres, which allows these packages to benefit each other in surprising and delightful ways.